jina-ai/jina/docs/fundamentals/health-check.md

 (health-check-gateway)=
 # Health check of the Gateway

-The same way individual Executors expose endpoints for orchestrators, clients or other services to check their availability, Gateway as a microservice also exposes this in different ways and depending on the protocol used.
+The same way individual Executors expose endpoints for orchestrators, clients or other services to check their availability, Gateway, as a microservice, also exposes this in different ways depending on the protocol used.

 ## Gateway health check with grpc

-When using grpc as the protocol used to communicate with the Gateway, then Gateway uses the exact same mechanism as Executors to expose their individual health status.
+When using grpc as the protocol to communicate with the Gateway, then Gateway uses the exact same mechanism as Executors to expose their individual health status.
 It exposes [grpc health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) to the outside world.

 With the same Flow described before we can use the same way to check the gateway status: